 World Bank: Many of the comments suggest some misunderstanding on the legal implications of these guidelines.
 These are not generating obligations – and this would be important to clarify upfront in these guidelines.
 The point on early engagement is merely a suggestion on practice to follow where feasible- it is by no means intended to limit the State’s sovereign right to regulate.

-14. Some jurisdictions have adopted pre-emptive strategies to avoid grievances of investors by requiring the identification of investors that may have concerns and mandating consultations with them to address the possible concerns.
-Gradual implementation of new laws or regulations can also pre-empt grievance by providing investors sufficient time to make adjustments.
+14. Some jurisdictions have adopted pre-emptive strategies to avoid grievances of investors by identifying investors that may have concerns and consulting them to address any possible concerns.
+Gradual implementation of new laws or regulations can also pre-empt grievances by providing investors sufficient time to make adjustments.

 Comments